FerdiNP/Codelab_Mobile/README.md

-# codelab for mobile programming practicum
+# codelab for mobile programming practice

 select branch for a modul